Sureka26/customer-churn-analysis-powerbi-sql-ml/README.md

 > End-to-End Data Analytics Project using SQL, Power BI & Machine Learning
 > to identify customer churn and drive retention strategies

+## Short Description
+End-to-End Data Analytics Project using SQL, Power BI & Machine Learning to identify customer churn and drive retention strategies.

 ## Project Highlights
 - End-to-end data analytics pipeline (SQL → Power BI → ML)
 - Built predictive churn model with 84% accuracy
 - Identified key business drivers impacting churn
 - Designed interactive dashboards for decision-making
 - Provided actionable retention strategies

+## Business Problem
+Customer churn is one of the biggest challenges for subscription-based businesses because acquiring a new customer is significantly more expensive than retaining an existing one.
+High churn rates lead to revenue loss, reduced customer lifetime value, and increased marketing costs.
+Business stakeholders need to identify customers who are likely to churn, understand the factors influencing churn, and implement proactive retention strategies to improve customer loyalty and business growth.
+This project addresses these challenges by combining SQL, Power BI, and Machine Learning to analyze customer behavior, predict churn risk, and generate actionable business recommendations.

+## Business Questions
+- Which customer segments are most likely to churn?
+- What are the key business factors driving customer churn?
+- Which customer groups contribute the highest revenue risk?
+- How accurately can machine learning identify customers at risk of churning?
+- What retention strategies can reduce churn and improve customer lifetime value?

 ## Project Overview
 Customer churn is a critical business problem that directly impacts revenue and growth.